OpenBSD

 an MSDOS style partition, type: fdisk -e wd0, then: print

-This mini BSD also supports the serial console (capturing output
+This mini BSD also supports serial console (to capture the output

-of a remote computer's screen to the screen of the local computer over
+of a remote computer's screen to the screen of another computer over

 a serial cable).
-What you have to do is to write the following: set
+What you have to do is to write set tty com0 at

-tty com0 at the boot prompt when this floppy starts and then type:
+the boot prompt when this floppy starts and then type: tip tty00

-tip tty00 on your desktop computer (not the one where this floppy
+on your desktop computer (not the one where this floppy runs).
+You

-runs).
-You can thus control the computer that has a broken keyboard
+can thus control the computer that has a broken keyboard or display

-or display (notebook). "set tty com0" may be written
+(notebook). "set tty com0" may be written to the boot.conf

-to the boot.conf and started automatically, but this is not implemented
+and started automatically, but this is not implemented in KarmaBSD.

-here.
-You can use fdisk, disklabel, or you can play MP3 files over the
+Of course, you can play MP3 files over the serial console, too.

 TIP 8: Playlist and umount